tisandman555/UP2_JS/README.md

 # how to run aws_mqtts_lab.js
 1. be sure you have successfully run the other labs at least including the lab Finished_Lab2_read_sensor.js

-2. in your aws account, init a new device flowing the aws web page tutorial
+2. in your AWS account, init a new device flowing the aws web page tutorial at https://us-west-2.console.aws.amazon.com/iotv2/home?region=us-west-2#/connectdevice/

   ![alt text](UI/aws_iot_init_new_device.png?raw=true "Title")

-3. download the connection kit packages, which includes several key/cert files
+3. download the connection kit packages, which is an archive(zip) includes several key/cert files

   ![alt text](UI/aws_iot_connection_kit.png?raw=true "Title")